docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

 -------------------------------
 For help in developing, debugging, and testing scripts, Adobe provides the ExtendScript Toolkit, an interactive development and testing environment for ExtendScript, which is installed with all JavaScript-enabled applications.
-For complete details, see Chapter 2, :ref:`the-extendscript-toolkit`.
+For complete details, see :ref:`the-extendscript-toolkit`.

 ExtendScript also provides global objects that support development and debugging:

 - A global debugging object, the Dollar ($) object.
 - A reporting utility for ExtendScript elements, the ExtendScript reflection interface.

-For complete details, see Chapter 8, :ref:`extendscript-tools-and-features`.
+For complete details, see :ref:`extendscript-tools-and-features`.

 .. _cross-platform-file-system-access: